-You’ll then consciously invite these forces into dialogue with your writing, so it may gain power.
-In so doing, obsession over professional status or the success of any particular project should subside, replaced by steady engagement and a sense of connection to a larger whole.
+You’ll then consciously invite these creative forces into dialogue with your own writing, so it may gain power.
+In so doing, obsession over professional status or the success of any particular piece of work should subside, replaced by steady engagement and a sense of connection to a larger whole.

 Remember: the contemporary Western emphasis on a maximized self places particular stress on writers, who work in isolation rather than in collaborative environments.

 Writers yearn for success and validation, yet alienated from tradition, such emphasis on innovation—being “first,” “best,” and “only,”—distorts the reality that all art represents a forwarding of form and collective experience.
 When we acknowledge nothing is new under the sun, we are better able to release pressure to be “the” voice of a generation and relax into being “a” voice.